pranmod01/pranmod01.github.io/_pages/about.md

 I like thinking about how biological intelligence can inform safer AI design, particularly through mechanistic interpretability and biologically-inspired architectures.
 I'm drawn to projects that sit at the intersection of neuroscience and machine learning — whether that's exploring how the brain navigates uncertainty and decision-making, or building AI agents with multiple competing drives that better align with human values.
 I'm currently working on EEG and eye-tracking research at the [Laboratory for Intelligent Imaging and Neural Computing](https://liinc.bme.columbia.edu/) to understand human decision patterns under risk and ambiguity, and wil explore how these insights might shape more robust and interpretable AI systems.

 Outside school, I love [dancing](https://www.aalokam.com/dance-production), [boxing](https://hiitthedecknyc.com/), and [eating](https://www.yelp.com/user_details?userid=btQDDDeqgmN2kbrCkJU5yA).

+## Currently Reading

+- 1q84, Haruki Murakami
+- The Left Hand of Darkness, Ursula K. Le Guin
+- The Precipice: Existential Risk and the Future of Humanity, Toby Ord